She Thinks My Tractor's Sexy: Chart performance

 "She Thinks My Tractor's Sexy" first charted on the Billboard Hot Country Singles & Tracks chart as an album cut, reaching number 72 on the week of June 26, 1999.
 It re-entered the charts at number 75 on the week of August 14, 1999, then fell out and re-entered again at number 74 on September 4.
 Its last re-entry was at number 67 on September 25, 1999, spending a total of 21 weeks on the US country chart and peaking at number 11.

 Certifications

 Parodies

 Cledus T. Judd parodied the song as "My Cellmate Thinks I'm Sexy" on his 2000 album Just Another Day in Parodies.
 This parody referenced Chesney's and Tim McGraw's June 2000 arrests after stealing a Mounted Reserve deputy's horse.
 Released as a single late that year, Judd's parody reached number 61 on the country charts.

 On Chesney's 2004 song "When the Sun Goes Down", guest vocalist Uncle Kracker sings the line "She thinks Kracker's sexy".

-Use in media

-This song is used in the Rock Band Country Track Pack.

-This song is sung by Colt in the Netflix-original sitcom The Ranch on the first-season episode three.